jkpe/marketplace-kubernetes/stacks/csi-s3/README.md

 storageclass.storage.k8s.io/do-block-storage-xfs-retain
 ```

-2. We must create a secret in our cluster so that k8s-csi-s3 can authenticate against your DigitalOcean Spaces account
+2. Create a secret in your cluster to enable k8s-csi-s3 to authenticate with your DigitalOcean Spaces account

-Replace the `endpoint` URL with the same region as your DOKS cluster (or closest Spaces region).
-Ideally, to reduce latency you'll want your DOKS cluster and Spaces buckets in the same region.
+Update the `endpoint` URL to match the region of your DOKS cluster (or the nearest Spaces region).
+For optimal performance, ensure that your DOKS cluster and Spaces buckets are located in the same region to minimize latency.

 Spaces availability per region is detailed [here.](https://docs.digitalocean.com/products/platform/availability-matrix/#other-product-availability)